Want to try it for yourself?

 Software Development Lifecycle (SDLC) describes how software applications are built.
 It usually contains the following phases:

 But what about the security of these applications?
-Back in 1970, application security concerns usually were not a major consideration for software, since you were required to first gain physical access to a terminal where the application and the world was a lot less interconnected.
-It was a far cry from the world we live in today where someone can attack hundreds of applications by exploiting a known vulnerability in an open source component that all of these applications rely on.
-And unfortunately, as new software development methodologies were released over the years, security was rarely put in the spotlight within the SDLC.
+Back in 1970, most attacks required physical access to a terminal on the machine running the application.
+The world was also a lot less interconnected, reducing the risk of external actors impacting application security.
+As new software development methodologies were put into practice over the years, security was rarely put in the spotlight within the SDLC.

-Instead, application security became the responsibility of IT security teams as their roles expanded over the years.
-At first, applications were tested after their release, in production environments, often on a yearly basis.
-Unfortunately, this meant that vulnerabilities would be “out in the wild” for attackers to exploit for a number of weeks or even months before they would be noticed and addressed and therefore most companies have since chosen to supplement production testing with pre-release security testing as well.
-What this meant though, is that now the security check is on the critical path of the release, it’s conducted that “one last thing” after software development and verification is complete before letting the application out the door.
+Instead, application security became the responsibility of IT security teams dedicated to application support.
+At first, applications were tested after their release only.
+This testing occurred in production environments, often on a yearly basis.
+Unfortunately, this meant that any potential vulnerabilities would be “out in the wild” for attackers to exploit for a number of weeks or even months before they could be noticed and addressed.
+As a result, most companies have since chosen to supplement production testing with pre-release security testing as well.
+This supplemental testing was placed on the critical path of the release, and applications needed to pass the security check prior to deploying the code to production.

-And as the speed of innovation and frequency of software releases has accelerated over time, it has only made all of these problems worse.
-Much worse.
-This has led to the re-imagining of the role of application security in the software development process and creation of the Secure SDLC.
+As the speed of innovation and frequency of software releases has accelerated over time, it has only made all of these problems worse.
+This has led to the reimagining of the role of application security in the software development process and creation of a secure SDLC.

 While building security into every phase of the SDLC is first and foremost a mindset that everyone needs to bring to the table, security considerations and associated tasks will actually vary significantly by SDLC phase.